How PayPerScrape Works

 ✓ Body size guardrails

 ✓ Abuse prevention middlewareEvery domain earns a cached strategy.
 If known, we reuse optimized settings.
-Unknown domains start with the cheapest static mode.
+Unknown domains start with static mode.

 // Strategy lookup